 Also in 2012, Erin began to show Celtic Art Therapy at notable psychological conferences where she was introduced to the concept of Mindfulness.
 Erin quickly realized that what she had created was not a relaxation or meditation tool, but a Mindfulness Tool that could induce an a mindful state within moments of use and sustain that mindful state for the full length of time a person traced her Celtic Art Therapy designs.

-In 2013, Erin showed Celtic Art Therapy at the national conferences for EMDR, Occupational Therapy, Play Therapy, School Psychologists, Psychotherapy Networker, Educational Therapists; and at several regional conferences focusing on autism, addiction and general psychology.
+In 2013 and 2014, Erin showed Celtic Art Therapy at the national conferences for EMDR, Occupational Therapy, Play Therapy, School Psychologists, Psychotherapy Networker, Educational Therapists; and at several regional conferences focusing on autism, addiction and general psychology.

-Now in 2014, Erin hopes to further Celtic Art Therapy by working with psychotherapy professionals to create mindfulness designs targeted at specific psychological modalities, and to conduct clinical studies involving Celtic Art Therapy which will hopefully be published in 2015.
+Now in 2015, Erin is continuing to work with psychotherapy professionals to create mindfulness designs targeted at specific psychological modalities.
+Also, Celtic Art Therapy plates will be available to wholesalers at the new online store.

 Most exciting, however, is the new Celtic Art Mandalynth app that will be available in March 2015 for iPhone and Android.
 This meditation app will feature Erin’s Celtic Art designs along with music and soft background sounds.
 For updates, please follow Erin’s work at www.Facebook.com/celticarttherapy.